Need Help Finding a Loan? Click Here

 - Excellent customer support

 OnDeck is a hugely prolific online lender.
 Founded back in 2007, OnDeck became one of the first lenders to rely primarily on technology to make their lending decisions.
 With their algorithms, decisions that used to take days or weeks only take minutes.

 While relying primarily on an algorithm hasn’t worked out as perfectly as everybody has hoped (most of OnDeck’s peers still rely at least partially on human underwriters), OnDeck has been chugging along for nine years now.
 The company currently offers short term loans and lines of credit to qualified business owners.

 Over the years, reception to the company has been mixed.
 Many analysts praise OnDeck for lending to businesses that banks won’t.
 On the other hand, others have accused the company of opaque advertising and sales practices, and offering a form of financing that can too-easily send a business into a debt spiral.

 Both stances have some truth.
 Even now, OnDeck is the most lenient lender on the market.
 Their low borrower qualifications paired with high borrowing amounts and middling term lengths mean that just about anybody who’s been in business for at least seven years, makes more than $450,000 in annual revenue, and has a FICO score of 660 and up).
 Unfortunately, the short time to funding, the wide range of merchants that can use OnDeck, and a couple of other attributes work to drive up the price of these loans.
 Basically, you’re paying for the convenience.

 It’s also worth noting that OnDeck’s term loans are repaid daily or weekly.
 If you have to repay $300 daily, for example, you’ve got to make sure there’s enough money going into your bank account each day to cover the cost.
 Lines of credit are always repaid weekly.

-Because OnDeck’s loans are so much more expensive than their competitors, you may want to make some comparisons before settling on a lender.
+Because OnDeck’s loans tend to be more expensive than their competitors, you may want to make some comparisons before settling on a lender.
 On the other hand, because they accept so many merchants, OnDeck’s loans really can be helpful for a lot of businesses.
 If you do choose to use an OnDeck loan, please ensure that your business will not suffer because of the high daily or weekly repayments.